rstudio/pagedown/README.md

 - Beatriz Milz's CV: https://beatrizmilz.github.io/resume/resume.html

+- **pagedreport** by Thomas Vroylandt and David Keyes which helps using **pagedown** with some templates proposals: https://github.com/rfortherestofus/pagedreport

 ## Authors and contributors

 The main authors of this package are Yihui Xie (RStudio) and Romain Lesur.
 Romain has received a grant from the Shuttleworth Foundation for his work on both Paged.js and **pagedown**.